SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 ### Associations-Associate inbound channel with partner profile
 You should associate an inbound channel with a partner to receive business documents through the configured endpoint.
-Here, we need to associate the inbound channel HTTP-Inbound-Channel with partner Coscto.
+Here, we need to associate the inbound channel HTTP-Inbound-Channel with partner Costco.
 Go the Inbound channels section of the profile page of Costco, click Associate Inbound Channel and add the channel "HTTP-Inbound-Channel".
 ![](images/AssociatePartner_InboundChannel.PNG)